astroandes/tololo-lya-fit/paper/referee.md

 authors actually checked whether the Oyarzun et al. (2016) does make, in fact, no difference to their conclusions?

 Reply.
 Global quantities such as the EW, LW or ICR do not enter our computations at any time.
-We perform our fit to the measured line after the continuum is substracted (i.e Eq (1)).
+We perform our fit to the measured line shape after the continuum is substracted (i.e Eq (1)).
 Furthermore, the normalization of the line is arbitrary (i.e. we do not to care about the integrated intensity in physical units).

 7) In general, I encourage the authors to do a more extensive research on the properties of dSs and provide more compelling evidence that would